infiproton/spring-ai-course-website/README.md

 # Spring AI Course Marketing Website

-A beautiful, responsive marketing website for the "Mastering Spring AI with Java" course on Udemy.
+A beautiful, responsive marketing website for the "Spring AI with Java: Build AI-Powered Applications" course on Udemy.

 ## 🚀 Live Demo